Rivalries in the National Rugby League: South Sydney Rabbitohs vs Sydney Roosters

 The rivalry between the Sydney Roosters and the South Sydney Rabbitohs rugby league teams is regarded as the fiercest in the NRL and the oldest continuing rivalry with both clubs founded in 1908 and both sides still competing as stand alone entities in the NRL.
 The rivalry increased after 1950 due to conflict between junior territories, and escalated once more in the 1990s with the increased financial success of the Roosters eclipsing the decreasing funds of the Rabbitohs.
 In 2005, South Sydney broke a ten-year, thirteen-game losing streak to the Roosters in a close 17–16 match.
 In the final round of 2013 the Roosters defeated Souths to claim the Minor Premiership, a feat they repeated the following year.

 In 2014, Souths defeated the Sydney Roosters in the preliminary final to reach their first grand final in 43 years.
-The rivalry has also seen a number of player swaps over the years most notably with Ron Coote, Elwyn Walters, Craig Wing, Bryan Fletcher, Chris Walker, Shannon Hegarty, Ashley Harrison, Luke Keary, Angus Crichton, Daniel Suluka-Fifita and Latrell Mitchell.
+The rivalry has also seen a number of player swaps over the years most notably with Ron Coote, Elwyn Walters, Craig Wing, Bryan Fletcher, Chris Walker, Shannon Hegarty, Ashley Harrison, Luke Keary, Angus Crichton, Daniel Suluka-Fifita Brandon Smith and Latrell Mitchell.

 In 2018, the Sydney Roosters defeated Souths 12–4 in the preliminary final at Allianz Stadium which was the last game to be played at the venue.
 The crowd of 44,380 was also a ground record.

 In 2019, the two clubs met in the qualifying final which was played at the Sydney Cricket Ground.
 South Sydney had beaten the Sydney Roosters only a week prior in the final game of the regular season but in the qualifying final, the Roosters won the match 30–6 in a dominant display.

 In 2020 the Sydney Roosters managed to record a victory over South Sydney 28–12 in round 3.
 In the final round of the 2020 NRL season, Souths defeated the Sydney Roosters 60–8.
 This was the biggest win South Sydney had ever recorded over their rivals eclipsing the previous score set in 1952 when Souths defeated Eastern Suburbs 52–0.